mrnossiom/blog/content/posts/making-the-move-to-nixos.md

 draft = true
 +++

-So a few months ago (november 2023), I pushed my first `nixos` branch commit of my `dotfiles` repository.
+So in november 2023, I pushed my first `nixos` branch commit of my `dotfiles` repository.
 But what lead me here, digging my own hole, wasting time on creating wanky derivations and non-working NixOS configuration modules?

 <!-- more -->

 I've always been attracted by clean things, especially in programmation, things that feel right.
-I'd touched to things like Terraform before, but
+I had touched to things like Terraform before.

 # Before